datamol-io/molfeat/README.md

 representations are covered by integration tests.

 See the [complete changelog](CHANGELOG.md) and the [1.x migration guide](docs/migration.md).
-The 1.x work is currently on the `dev` branch; the published PyPI and conda-forge packages remain the stable releases.
+These notes describe the upcoming major release; PyPI and conda-forge still provide the published stable versions.

+Release maintainers: see the [manual release guide](docs/releasing.md).

 ## Installation